Before you install...

 - Hostnames that include underscores (_) are not supported by Tableau Server on Linux.

 Static IP address

-The computer where you install Tableau Server must have a static IP address.
+The computer where you install Tableau Server must have a static IPv4 or IPv6 address.

 To connect to specific data sources, the computer where you install Tableau Server must have the correct database drivers installed.
 For more information, see Database Drivers.